Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 information.
 The default is `None`.
 * `freq` :
 Rebalancing frequency.
 It can be ``'Q'`` for quarterly or ``'M'`` for monthly rebalancing, respectively.
-It is relevant only is schedule is `None`.
+It is relevant only if schedule is `None`.
 The default is ``'Q'``.
 * `noffset` :
 Number of business days offset for rebalancing date ``'Droll'`` relative to the end of the period (quart or month).
 A positive value add business days beyond the calendar end of the period while a negative value subtract business days.
-It is relevant only is `schedule` is `None`.
+It is relevant only if `schedule` is `None`.
 The default is `-3`.
 * `fixoffset` :
 Number of business day offset of fixing date ``'Dfix'`` relative to the rebalancing date ``'Droll'``.
 It cane be `0` or negative.
-It is relevant only is `schedule` is `None`.
+It is relevant only if `schedule` is `None`.
 The default is `-1`.
 * `calendar` : `np.busdaycalendar`;
 Business calendar.
-If it is `None` then it will be set to NYSE business calendar via `azapy.NYSEgen` function.
+If it is `None` then it will be set to NYSE business calendar.
 The default is `None`.

 [TOP](#TOP)